 In order to remove old polish, you may use the simple homemade method.
-Just take 2 tea bags and steep them into boiling water.
-After sometimes, put off the water pot and let the water (tea actually!) cool as same as the room temperature.
+Just take 2 tea bags and steep them in boiling water.
+After some time, put off the water pot and let the water (tea actually!) cool at the same as the room temperature.
 After getting cold, take a soft and clean piece of cloth.
 Then put it into the water and wring it until the cloth is damp.
 Now wash the wood furniture surface with the cloth.
 Basically, the tannic acid of the tea is good for maintaining the wood and you’ll be surprised after seeing the shining of the furniture when the wash is done!

 Read More: Living Room chair

 Removing Water Stains:

 Sometimes the furniture gets water stains if hot or cold drinks are put directly on the surface.
 And it’s hard to remove it with dusting or cleaning several times.
 In order to remove these stains, just put some non-gel toothpaste on the stains.
 Take a soft cloth and rub the spot until the stains are gone.